 - Printing: Print a digitization slip for the request

-Charges and Payments: Delete selected charges and payments from an invoice
+- Charges and Payments: Delete selected charges and payments from an invoice, or apply a service package.

 The Detail Tab

 The Detail tab of the Request form houses Request Information, User Information, and a Notes grid.
-You can add several database fields and user-defined ItemInfo and UserInfo text fields that are not displayed by default to the form if you want to record and store additional information.
+You can add several database fields, user-defined ItemInfo and UserInfo text fields, and other user-defined custom fields that are not displayed by default to the form if you want to record and store additional information.

 The following fields are currently included in the Request Information section of the Request form by default: